zaprodk/FireCR-Dental-hacking/README.md

 The machine has different sizes of IPs it will recognise and scan.
 We have imaging plates size 0, 2, 3 and 4.
 Size 4 is physically too large to fit in the machine, but it still recognises it.
 Trying to scan it will abort the scan after a moment.
 There's an intermediary size called 4c, which is the largest the machine will scan.
 Can we deduct from the RFID dumps and firmware how a 4c plate will need to be coded to be recognised?
 These plates are expensive and as we already have a handful of Size 4 available, if it was possible to cut the to the smaller 4c size and trick the machine into scanning them, that would be kind of cool.

-Here's a [document] that describes the data on the RFID tags we have at our disposal: (https://docs.google.com/spreadsheets/d/1aVb626r9JBMXpx-VkAXOxXye-787FME-MILazqtd8uc/edit?usp=sharing)
+Here's a document that describes the data on the RFID tags we have at our disposal: [link](https://docs.google.com/spreadsheets/d/1aVb626r9JBMXpx-VkAXOxXye-787FME-MILazqtd8uc/edit?usp=sharing)